akiidjk/CookieFarm/server/README.md

 | `SERVER_PASSWORD`    | Password to access the server web interface                          | `"password"` |
 | `SERVER_PORT`        | Sets the port the server will listen on                              | `8080`       |

+> **⚠️ WARNING: Security Risk!**
+>
+> You are **strongly encouraged** to change the default password (`"password"`) to a strong, unique password.
+Using the default password poses a significant security risk as it could allow unauthorized access to your flag management system!

 ---

 ## 🌐 Web Interface